we-make-websites/wmw-coding-guidelines/javascript-vue-sfc/README.md

 ```

 * Do not use semi-colons (`;`) unless not doing so would cause an ASI failure
-* E.g. the below would need a semi-colon otherwise when minified it would break:
+* E.g. the below needs a semi-colon on the first line otherwise when minified it would break:

 ```js
 const array = [];